-Environment Requirement
+Environment Requirements

-1. If Moxa Arm-based computer connects to untrust network (e.g., Internet) via ethernet or Wi-Fi, it MUST NOT directly connected to the untrust network, which means a firewall must be set up between ethernet and Wi-Fi connection from Moxa Arm-based computer and the untrust network.
+1. If a Moxa Arm-based computer connects to untrusted network (e.g., Internet) via Ethernet or Wi-Fi, it MUST NOT directly connect to it, which means a firewall must be set up between Ethernet and Wi-Fi connection from Moxa Arm-based computer and the untrusted network.
 2. For security-critical applications, we strongly recommend using a private APN for cellular networks.